Source-Aware Neural Speech Coding for Noisy Speech Compression: Conclusion

 \section{Conclusion}

 In this work, we proposed SANAC for source-aware neural speech coding.
-In the model, we harmonized a Tasnet-like masking-based separation approach into an end-to-end neural coding network and subsequently perform quantization on the source-specific codes.
-SANAC showcased superior performance in both objective and subjective tests to the baseline model with a similar architecture except for source-specific coding.
+In the model, we harmonized a Conv-TasNet-like masking-based separation approach with an end-to-end neural speech coding network, so that the system can produce source-specific codes.
+SANAC showcased superior performance in both objective and subjective tests to the baseline source-agnostic model with a similar architecture.
 We believe that SANAC opens a new possibility of widening audio coding on mixture signals by being able to control individual sources differently.
 The sound examples and source code are available online\footnote{\hyperlink{https://saige.sice.indiana.edu/research-projects/sanac}{https://saige.sice.indiana.edu/research-projects/sanac}}.